-- > Information for those affected by Suicide - > Information for those in Suicidal Distress - > Refer to the Section Workplace Critical Incident in this guide dependent person and others, including work colleagues.
-Dealing with alcohol and/or drug misuse problems in the workplace can be a difficult and frustrating experience.
-Line managers have responsibility for overseeing job performance, while balancing a duty of care in compliance with the relevant policies.
+- Information for those affected by Suicide - Information for those in Suicidal Distress - Responding to a Staff Member in Suicidal Distress - Suicidal Distress Resources for HR Divisions/Line Managers - Refer to the Section Workplace Critical Incident in this guide relevant policies.
 This task isn't easy and is challenging for managers but it is important to take the first step which is identifying any patterns of inappropriate behaviour and any deterioration in work performance and/or attendance.